Emilia Romagna Food Guide – Planning an Emilia Romagna Food Tour

 After watching the No Reservations episode with Anthony Bourdain touring Emilia Romagna Italy, I felt like I understood what to expect during our time traveling the region.
 But nothing prepared us for what we learned about the food in Emilia Romagna.
 I could not have anticipated we would return to the region, 4 times in 18 months.

 I never thought I’d end up writing an entire book about the gastronomy of Italy based on this foodie region, home to some of the best Italian food.
-In 2017, though, I published The Food Traveler’s Guide to Emilia Romagna: Tasting the history and tradition of Italy.
+In 2017, though, I published.
 This Emilia Romagna food guide only scratches the surface but should help you understand a little more about some of my favorite Italian food.
 Because there are differences between Italian food by region, and Emilia Romagna Italy has some of the best food.

 The Food Traveler’s Guide to Emilia Romagna